sybilhoangRG/support.balsamiq.com/content/cloud/cleanproject.md

 We hope that these tips will be useful to improve your project's organization and help with any performance issues you may hit.

-That being said, don't hesitate to reach out and share any related BMPR file with us via [support@balsamiq.com](mailto:support@balsamiq.com) if needed.
+However, don't hesitate to reach out and share any related BMPR file with us via [support@balsamiq.com](mailto:support@balsamiq.com) if needed.
 We're here to help! :)